Meggi10/Perfect_Maze/README.md

   <li>Working timer for each gameplay.</li>
   <li>Protection from enter the forbidden words.</li>
   <li>Random player name generator.</li>
+  <li>Player sessions to enable saving — saving is not implemented yet.</li>
+  <li>Option to select one of two available modes: Speedrun or Fog of War — the modes do not have any logic implemented yet.</li>
 </ul>

 <b><h2>Currently under development</h2></b>
 <ul>
   <li>Further improvements and expansion of the <b>Game Rules</b> section.</li>
   <li>Further improvements of UI.</li>
+  <li>Implementing the Fog of War mode logic.</li>
+  <li>Improving the Speedrun mode.</li>
   <li>Improvements for Scoreboard section with best times for each difficulty level.</li>
-  <li>Improvements for binding player name with level difficulty and achieved time during active session.</li>
+  <li>Improvements for binding player name with level difficulty, mode and achieved time during active session.</li>
   <li>Additional music tracks and sound effects.</li>
   <li>Program documentation.</li>
 </ul>